AbsaOSS/pramen/README.md

 You can refer to the transformer from the pipeline by its fully qualified class name (`com.example.ExampleTransformer` in this case).

 In order to define a transformer you need to define 2 methods:
-- `validate()` Validation allows pre-condition checks and failure to execute gracefully, before the transfomer is initialized.
+- `validate()` Validation allows pre-condition checks and failure to execute gracefully, before the transformer is initialized.
   Alternativaly, throwing an exception inside this method is considered validation failure.

   Possible validation return reasons: